Jerome Oziel

-Leon Jerome Oziel, presumed to be born in 1932, is a former psychologist who played a key role in the Menendez Brothers' murder trial.
-Studying clinical psychology for his doctorate, he had a major focus in alcohol use and sexual dysfunction.
-Later, he opened a private practice in Beverly Hills, California.
+Leon Jerome Oziel is a former psychologist who played a key role in the Menendez Brothers' murder trial.
+He had a private practice in Beverly Hills, California.
 In 1988, he became the psychotherapist for Erik and Lyle Menendez.
 His role as their therapist led to their arrest, and ultimately their conviction.
 Oziel's involvement in the case, as well as his history of professional misconduct, resulted in him surrendering his license in 1997.
 Oziel currently (2024-2025) has a career in New Mexico, focused on marriage mediation.

 Education and career

 In 1972, Jerome Oziel received his doctorate in clinical psychology from Arizona State University.
-His research focused on substance-use, specifically alcohol, as well as sexual dysfunction.
-His most cited works being, “General and specific perceived locus of control in alcoholics,” and “Resistance in the behavioral treatment of sexual dysfunctions.”
-A comprehensive list of his published articles can be viewed via this link.

 After receiving his doctoral degree, he moved to South Carolina for the following two years.
 Oziel then moved to Beverly Hills, California to begin a private practice while being a professor at the University of Southern California.
 Oziel surrendered his clinical license in the state of California, in 1997.
 In previous years, there were investigations into his professional conduct after having an inappropriate relationship with a client, before 1988.
 The Menendez family sought Oziel’s professional help in 1988, for Erik Menendez and his burglary convictions, without knowing of Oziel's license suspension.
 While the law allows for reinstatement after surrender or revocation, no reinstatement is publicly documented for Oziel.